LaserFR/LaserFR/README.md

       2. **Continual Attack**: Implemented in `continual_attack.py`.
       3. **DoS and Dodging**: Implemented in `dodgings.py`.
       4. **Physically Real-time Test**: Implemented in `real_timeFR.py`.

+Each directory contains a detailed README file that explains its usage.
+Additionally, each code file includes comments describing the code's functions and operations.

 ### 2.2 Getting Started